The BEST Italian Grinder Salad

 Why This Italian Grinder Salad Is A Viral Hit

-• Classic Italian sub ingredients: This grinder salad recipe is packed with all of the traditional Italian grinder salad ingredients– cold cuts, crisp and crunchy lettuce, red onion, provolone cheese, and banana peppers.
+• Classic Italian sub flavor.
+This grinder salad recipe is packed with all of the traditional ingredients of an Italian sub– cold cuts, crisp lettuce, red onion, provolone cheese, and banana peppers.
 Then, it’s tossed in a tasty creamy salad dressing that’s to die for.

-• Perfect balance of flavors & textures: This is one of those salads that every single bite is just absolutely delicious.
-Crunchy lettuce, creamy tangy salad dressing, cheese- is there anything better?
+• Perfect balance of flavors & textures.
+Every single bite is just absolutely delicious.
+Crunchy lettuce, delicious creamy dressing, cheese- so good.
 It’s in the same realm as an antipasto salad, but even more delicious.
+It’s not surprising that it’s been a viral recipe on social media so many times!

 • Quick and easy: It takes just a few minutes to prep this salad, as well as the creamy homemade dressing.
 Perfect for lunch on busy days!